ionic-team/ionic-framework/docs/vue/testing.md

 ## Running the Test Suites

 `packages/vue-router/scripts/test_runner.sh` orchestrates the Vue + Vue Router test suites end to end: it builds `@ionic/core`, `@ionic/vue`, and `@ionic/vue-router`, builds the test app, syncs local packages, runs Vitest unit tests in jsdom, then starts the Vite dev server and runs Cypress and Playwright e2e suites against it.
+By default it uses the `vue3` app, which targets the latest supported Vue version.

 ```shell
 # Full run (build + Vitest + Cypress + Playwright)